 Your managers need to be provided with adequate information on cloud spend and usage to make informed business decisions.
 IaaS show-back gives department managers access to easy-to-interpret dashboards and reports, so they can be in no doubt of their IaaS consumption and the charges allocated for their cloud resources.

 These detailed dashboards give your managers greater visibility, helping them operate more effectively and responsibly for the resources under their control.
-Informed managers make better buying decisions and tend to more keenly control over-consumption of cloud resources, driving down costs overall.
+Informed managers make better buying decisions and are better able to control over-consumption of cloud resources, driving down costs overall.

 Cloud Financial Management

-Of course, as mentioned previously, cloud financial management is only one piece of the complete cloud management services puzzle.
+Of course, cloud financial management is only one piece of the complete cloud management services puzzle.
 Your cloud needs to be secure, costs need to be optimized, and you must comply with regulatory requirements, too.